The Elements of a PM Plan

 With a set of color-coded leak detection dyes, a single technician can diagnosis leaks across multiple vehicle systems.

 The kit includes three color-coded dyes for petroleum and synthetic-based fluids: white dye, yellow dye, and blue dye (red dye is sold separately).
-These multi-color dyes allow a technician to check for transmission, brake, oil, fuel, power steering, and other fluid-based leaks.
+These multi-color dyes allow a technician to check for transmission, oil, fuel, power steering, and other fluid-based leaks.
 The kit also includes a specially designed green fluorescent dye for conventional coolant.

 Tracerline’s UV dyes are concentrated, safe to use, and they won’t affect the vehicle system’s chemical properties or change how the fluid works.